smapiot/piral/src/converters/piral-ng/README.md

 This is a plugin that only has a peer dependency to `piral-core`.
 What `piral-ng` brings to the table is a set of Pilet API extensions that can be used with `piral` or `piral-core`.

-The set includes an Angular converter for any component registration, as well as a `fromNg` shortcut and a `NgExtension` component.
+The set includes an Angular converter for any component registration, as well as a `fromNg` shortcut, a `defineNgModule` function, and a `NgExtension` component.

 By default, these API extensions are not integrated in `piral`, so you'd need to add them to your Piral instance.

 ## Documentation

 The following functions are brought to the Pilet API.

+### `defineNgModule()`

+Communicates the usage of a pre-defined Angular module to Piral.
+Components declared / exported in the module will be bootstrapped within this module.

 ### `fromNg()`